partrickJhonson/beef/Configuration.md

 ### Network limitations

-Web interface for hooking or for managing BeEF can be limited by network subdomain.
+The web interface for hooking or for managing BeEF can be limited by subnet.
 For example:

 ```yaml
     restrictions: